 - Swollen Vulva: This is one of the better ways to spot the start of a German Shepherd heat cycle.
 Her vulva may become 3-4 times its regular size.
 You will notice the swelling is a significant difference over the normal appearance of her vulva.
 Her teats may also swell slightly, but this can be tricky to spot.

 - Discharge: Your female German Shepherd may begin spending a lot of time licking to clean herself.
 German Shepherds are quite good at keeping themselves clean.
 If in doubt about the discharge, take a tissue and wipe her vulva.
 If you notice red discharge, and her vulva is swollen, that is a pretty good indicator that she is definitely coming into heat.
 It is important to check for this, because timing is everything when it comes to a pregnancy.
 The first day you notice the bloody discharge is “DAY 1”.
 It is best to mark it on your calendar or make sure to remember.

 - Suitors: A female German Shepherd in heat produces a substance called pheromones.
 It is this substance that attracts all male dogs.
-This third sign of a Labrador in heat is not found on your dog, but it is in the presence of other dogs.
+This third sign of a German Shepherd in heat is not found on your dog, but it is in the presence of other dogs.
 You may notice neighbor dogs frequenting your house.
 Due to their incredible sense of smell, they can smell your German Shepherd’s heat cycle even a mile or more away.

 - Behavior: During this time the female Shepherd will not show interest in mating.
 She may become somewhat clingier to her owners and can become much more excitable.
 If a male should attempt to breed her she may show agitation and growl, she may sit down or run away.
 She may even snap at him.